EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 1.- Port forwarding

-You need to open the 9151 port (both UDP and TCP)
+You need to open the 9000 port (both UDP and TCP)

 2.- Start the Beacon Chain and the Validator

-Under the Ethereum account, check the name of your keystore file:
+Copy your Ethereum Address for receiving tips and set the set the fee recipient flag:

 .. prompt:: bash $

-  ls /home/ethereum/validator_keys/keystore*

-Set the keystore file name in the teku config file (replace the $KEYSTORE_FILE variable with the file listed above)
+  sudo sed -i 's/changeme/$YOUR_ETH_ADDRESS' /etc/ethereum/teku.conf

+  For instance, your command should look like this:

 .. prompt:: bash $

-  sudo sed -i 's/changeme/$KEYSTORE_FILE/' /etc/ethereum/teku.conf
+  sudo sed -i 's/changeme/0xddd33DF1c333ad7CB5716B666cA26BC24569ee22/' /etc/ethereum/teku.conf

-Set the password previously entered:
+Now, let's create a password file with the same name as the json one in the validator_keys directory:

+You can see the keystore name by running:

 .. prompt:: bash $

+  ls /home/ethereum/validator_keys

+Create a txt file with the same name of the json one and write the filestore password (replace
+$KEYSTORE_NAME for your file name and $YOUR_PASSWORD with a strong password generated by you):

+.. prompt:: bash $

+  touch validator_keys/$KEYSTORE_NAME.txt
-  echo "yourpassword" > validator_keys/teku-password.txt
+  echo "$YOUR_PASSWORD" > validator_keys/$KEYSTORE_NAME.txt

+now, you should see something like this in your validator_keys directory:

+.. prompt:: bash $

+  keystore-m_12381_3600_0_0_0-1661710189.json
+  keystore-m_12381_3600_0_0_0-1661710189.txt

 Start the beacon chain and the validator:

 .. prompt:: bash $

-  sudo systemctl enable teku
   sudo systemctl start teku

 The Teku beacon chain and validator are now enabled.